ottogroup/palladium/docs/index.rst

    :alt: Illustration of Palladium
 |

 Much of Palladium's functionality is based on the **scikit-learn** library.
 Thus, a lot of times you will find yourself looking at the `documentation for scikit-learn <http://scikit-learn.org/>`_ when developing with Palladium.
-Although being implemented in Python, Model Stack provides support for other languages and is shipped with examples how to **integrate and expose R and Julia models**.
+Although being implemented in Python, Palladium provides support for other languages and is shipped with examples how to **integrate and expose R and Julia models**.

 For an efficient deployment of services based on Palladium, a script to